MSM74588/esphome-clock-config-v4/README.md

 more documentation: [esphome webserver web api](https://esphome.io/web-api/index.html)

-note: - see the max suffix, so one single firmware can be used for all devices
+note: - see the mac suffix, so one single firmware can be used for all devices
 ```yaml
 esphome:
   name: "${name}"